pineunity/apmec/doc/source/user/nsd_usage_guide.rst

 using a single TOSCA template.
 This is a first (big) step into NSD, few follow-on enhancements like:
 1) Creating VLs / neutron networks using NSD (to support inter-VNF private VL)
-2) VNFFGD support in NSD.
+2) NFYD support in NSD.

 Creating the NSD
 ~~~~~~~~~~~~~~~~